vanmart/yuxiTest/README.md

   user:admin@mail.com
   pass:1234321

-  ParkingAttendant: can not acces to dashboard - administration site
+  ParkingAttendant: can not acces to dashboard
   user: attendant@mail.com
   pass: 1234321

   New Users
-  RegularUser: can not acces to dashboard - administration site
+  RegularUser: can not acces to dashboard

 #only